llarkan/DP-060T00A-Migrating-your-Database-to-Cosmos-DB/Labs/Lab-03.md

 ## Notes

+The full instructions for this lab are available at https://github.com/MicrosoftLearning/DP-060T00A-Migrating-your-Database-to-Cosmos-DB/blob/master/Labs/Lab%203%20-%20Migrate%20Cassandra%20Workloads%20to%20Cosmos%20DB.md

 All of the files for this lab are located at https://github.com/MicrosoftLearning/DP-160T00A-Migrating-your-Database-to-Cosmos-DB.

 Students should download a copy of the lab files before performing the lab.